fm140905/10022020/README.md

     - `Interpolation` set the number of interpolation points to add between two adjacent samples.
     - `Time Delay` and `Fraction` are the CFD parameters.

+## Pile-up rejection
+- Set `Filter piled-up` to `1` to enable piled-up rejection.
+    - `PUwindow` is approximately the width of the rising edge in unit of ns.
+    - `PUfraction` is typically between 0 and 0.2.
+Samller fraction, more pulses will be rejected.
+    - `PUthreshold` is the noise level.
+    - Use `Save piled-up` to save the piled-up pulses.
 ## Run
 - Sometimes the file is too lagre to be processed at one time (a few GB).
 In this case, you can split the file into several parts and process them seperately.
 Or you can use a small `MaxNumPulses`.
 - Open a terminal, type `bin/main` to run.